GeorgePearse/bulk-demo/README.md

 Is there a way to add links to code snippets, directly from a repo?

 TODO:
-- [ ] Add the CSV of whatever data you end up using, you want something about 10K, short sentences
+- [ ] Add the CSV of whatever data you end up using, you want something about 10K, short sentences.
+BBC news report subheaders would be great.
+Just faff to get.